Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Spencer Torkelson (.381 on-base percentage in past 10 games, 65 points above season-long percentage), battle starting pitcher Michael King and the New York Yankees at Comerica Park, Tuesday at 6:40 PM ET.
+Spencer Torkelson and his .381 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Detroit Tigers against the New York Yankees and Gerrit Cole on August 30 at 6:40 PM ET.

 Spencer Torkelson Game Info & Props vs. the Yankees